vLLM Offline

 Text Generation

-To generate text, you can simply call the model with a prompt.
+model instance, you're all set to generate text with this provider.
+You can simply call the model with a prompt.

 For instance: